MPR-UKD/RGB-tri/README.md

 The inputs to RGBtri are maps of the fast (Ff) and intermediate (Fi) diffusion components.
 _(Ff and Fi should be scaled as a percentage so that their values range from 0 to 100.
 If Ff and Fi are between 0 and 1, use the "-f" option when running RGBtri.)_
-The slow component (Fs) is calculated internally by the equation Fd = 1 - Fi - Ff.
+The slow component (Fs) is calculated internally by the equation Fs = 1 - Fi - Ff.
 The output of RGBtri is a color-coded parametric image, where Ff uses the red, Fi the green, and Fs the blue color channel.

 The syntax of RGBtri is quite simple: _"RGBtri -Ff file1.nii -Fi file2.nii -o output.nii"_.